pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Documents]
   - Removed `$types` property from `Pimcore\Model\Document`.
 Use `getTypes` method instead.
   - Removed `pimcore:document:types` from config.
 The types will be represented by the keys of the `type_definitions:map`
+  - Added `pimcore:documents:cleanup` command to remove documents with specified types and drop the related document type tables, useful in the cases like the removal of headless documents or web2print page/containers after uninstallation,  see [Documents](../../03_Documents/README.md#page_Cleanup-Documents-Types)
 - [Class Definitions] Class Resolver does not catch exceptions anymore.
 - [Image Optimizer] Removed all the Image Optimizer services (e.g. PngCrushOptimizer, JpegoptimOptimizer etc.) as image optimization is done by the new package spatie/image-optimizer.
 - [Runtime Cache] Removed the `Pimcore\Cache\Runtime` cache helper and `Pimcore\Cache\RuntimeCacheTrait`.
 The runtime cache is now handled by `Pimcore\Cache\RuntimeCache`.